 U.S.-based organizations must be a tax-qualified charitable organization by demonstrating 501(c)(3) tax status, and qualifying as a not-for-profit public charity as defined by Section 509(a)(1), (2), or (3) of the Internal Revenue Code.
 Organizations based outside the U.S. must be a public charity substantially similar in governance, operation and mission to qualified U.S.-based organizations.

 Additionally, all grant applicants must: (1) meet the grant type criteria; (2) complete the appropriate application; and (3) provide appropriate supplemental information (e.g., qualifying tax status, supporting financial statements and program budget).

 Annual Grant Cycle Timeline

-The committees of the Fund prefer to evaluate all grant applications during the Fund’s annual grant cycle, through which a majority of the Fund’s giving is done.
+The committees of our Foundation prefer to evaluate all grant applications during our Foundation’s annual grant cycle, through which a majority of our Foundation’s giving is done.
 This process typically involves opening the grant cycle for applications in late spring, evaluating applications in late summer through early fall, and announcing grant recommendations in late fall.

 - 2015 grant cycle is closed, check back next May